TeodorSundberg/laboration1/README.md

 # laboration1
 Black jack game

-call the code in your command prompt or through pandas blackjack-teo.py
+call the code in your command prompt or through python editor blackjack-teo.py

 the game will ask for input according to the original instruction